For a long time in my recovery I didn't think it was ok to ask for things. I'd hear things like "thy will, not mine, be done."

 There's no telling how long it takes for intentions to manifest- that's not up to us!
 Our part is simply doing the footwork.
 Like Outkast says- you can plan a pretty picnic, but you can't predict the weather.

-I would like to thank Kenneth Soares and for his amazing work that has informed this process.
+Thank you, Kenneth Soares and for his amazing work that has informed this process.